torch2424/wasmboy/README.md

 🎮👾🕹️ Gameboy Emulator Library written in Web Assembly using [AssemblyScript](https://github.com/AssemblyScript/assemblyscript), Debugger/Shell in Preact 🎮👾🕹️

+**Project is still < 1.0.0.
+Most games are playable, but the emulator is still not very accurate.
+Expect bugs.**

 [Debugger / Demo with support for mobile controls](https://torch2424.github.io/wasmBoy/)

 [Documentation](https://github.com/torch2424/wasmBoy/wiki)